it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Authentication_Requirements.md

 ## Maturity Level 1
 - Default passwords are not used or are automatically changed as part of set up - Before deploying any new asset or instances, change all default passwords to have strong values consistent with policy.

-[AMW: The phrase consistent with administrative level accounts seems odd.
-We could just say strong passwords or according to password policy?]
-[pl:updated]

 Applies to: All components

 Method: Copy

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 2.4.2

-- Authentication is applied consistently through the application- Users are authenticated consistently through the application using a centralized authentication service, with variations for different user types being permitted.
+- Authentication is applied consistently through the application- Users are authenticated consistently through the application using an authentication service, with variations for different user types being permitted.

-[AMW: Lets make sure we follow this one up on Level 2 or 3 that all authenticate systems apply access control consistently.]

-[AMW: is this one really useful?
-How do we verify this without making them aware of authentication systems we found?
-No one will fail this one.
-Perhaps just convert this one to a requirement to apply authentication consistently throughout the application?
-Variations for different user types is permitted.]

-[pl: not feeling super strong about this one and leaning towards dropping it ]

 Applies to: All components